 - Best Memories Academy (Florida) hosted a drive-in graduation featuring a slideshow on a large outdoor screen, a photobooth, a gift bag station, and a meal prepared in takeout containers for families to enjoy in their cars.

-Ways to Celebrate Your Team:
+Ways to Celebrate Your Teachers and Teams:

 Say thank you.
 A simple “thank you” can go along way when you recognize a colleague’s dedication, their consistency, their acts of kindness, their work ethic, etc. These moments of recognition can be shared across title or position and during any time.